gpdowney/lightweightLSAT/docs/reason/boil.md

 The LSAT hides verbs to obscure who is doing what.
 When you rephrase sentences so that they include a clear subject and verb, you help yourself make sense of the LSAT.

-!!! info "Law School Relevance"
+!!! note "Law School Relevance"

     It's not just the LSAT, judges and legal academics also love to hide verbs.
     Learning to spot verbs will help you see through legal writing.